LivingJW30/CyberBee/README.md

 Note: You only need to submit the flag but hopefully these questions can help you work your way through the challenge.

+##Resources
++ [Wireshark](https://www.wireshark.org/) - recommended for analyzing the pcap
++ [bWAPP](http://www.itsecgames.com/) - actually stands for Buggy Web Application and is a great resource for practicing your web exploits LEGALLY!

 ## Write up
 *will be updated at challenge end*